dvdbisong/kubeflow-for-poets/5_kubeflow.md

 ```

 ### Create OAuth client ID to identify Cloud IAP
-Kubeflow uses Cloud Identity-Aware Proxy (Cloud IAP) to securely connect to Jupyter and other running web apps.
-Kubeflow uses email addressses for authentication.
+Kubeflow uses Cloud Identity-Aware Proxy (Cloud IAP) to connect to Jupyter and other running web apps securely.
+Kubeflow uses email addresses for authentication.
 In this section, we'll create an OAuth client ID which will be used to identify Cloud IAP when requesting access to a user’s email account.

 - Go to the <a href="https://console.cloud.google.com/apis/credentials">APIs & Services -> Credentials</a> page in GCP Console.
 - Go to the OAuth consent screen.